 Are there any problems with insects getting into a hull mattress or pillow?

-Hulls do not offer any nutritional value, so pests will not generally seek them out for food.
-Dust mites do not like buckwheat hulls as they provide too much air flow which makes an undesirable nesting site.
+Hulls offer little nutrition, so pests will not generally seek them out for food.
+Mites do not like buckwheat hulls as they provide too much air flow which makes an undesirable nesting site.
 Any mattress ticking can house bed bugs / dust mites but the open weave of our cotton ticking is also not a desirable nesting site for these tiny pests.
 You must maintain the underside of your hull mattress often so this makes it easier to catch any unwanted visitors.

 The New Twist tubular fabric has tiny openings in the knit which would keep out larger insects.
 Just like a wool mattress company could not guarantee a moth may get to your mattress, we cannot absolutely guarantee an insect may find their way in somehow or a rodent may nibble at a pod to investigate the hulls for use in their own nests!